USS Wasp (CV-7): Service history

 For the remainder of October and into November, Wasp trained in the Guantánamo Bay area.
 Her planes flew carrier qualification and refresher training flights, while her gunners sharpened up their skills in short-range battle practices at targets towed by the new fleet tug Seminole.

-Her work in the Caribbean finished, Wasp sailed for Norfolk and arrived shortly after noon on 26 November.
-She remained at the Norfolk Navy Yard through Christmas of 1940.
+Wasp sailed for Norfolk and arrived shortly after noon on 26 November. remaining at the Norfolk Navy Yard through Christmas of 1940.
 Then, after first conducting degaussing experiments with the survey ship Hannibal, she steamed independently to Cuba.

-1941

 Arriving at Guantánamo Bay on 27 January 1941, Wasp conducted a regular routine of flight operations into February.
-With destroyer Walke as her plane guard, Wasp operated out of Guantanamo and Culebra, conducting her maneuvers with an impressive array of warships—battleship Texas, carrier Ranger, heavy cruisers Tuscaloosa, Wichita, and a host of destroyers.
+With destroyer Walke as her plane guard, Wasp operated out of Guantanamo and Culebra, conducting her maneuvers with an array of warships— the WWI-era battleship Texas, carrier Ranger, heavy cruisers Tuscaloosa, Wichita, and destroyers.
 Wasp ran gunnery drills and exercises, as well as routine flight training evolutions into March.
 Underway for Hampton Roads on 4 March, the aircraft carrier conducted a night battle practice into the early morning hours of the 5th.

 During the passage to Norfolk, heavy weather sprang up on the evening of 7 March.
 Wasp was steaming at standard speed, 17 kn.
 Off Cape Hatteras, a lookout spotted a red flare at 22:45, then a second set of flares at 22:59.
 At 23:29, with the aid of her searchlights, Wasp located the stranger in trouble.
 She was the lumber schooner George E. Klinck, bound from Jacksonville, Florida, to Southwest Harbor, Maine.

 The sea, in the meantime, worsened from a state 5 to a state 7.
 Wasp lay to, maneuvering alongside at 00:07 on 8 March.
 At that time, four men from the schooner clambered up a swaying Jacob's ladder buffeted by gusts of wind.
 Then, despite the raging tempest, Wasp lowered a boat, at 00:16, and brought the remaining four men aboard from the foundering 152 ft schooner.